-- The LPG hose included with this unit works with standard 20 and 30 pound LPG tanks. - Verify the requalification date on the cylinder has not expired. - All new cylinders must be purged of air and moisture prior to filling.
-Used cylinders that have not been plugged or kept closed must also be purged. - The purging process should be done by an LPG supplier. (cylinders from an exchange supplier should have been purged and filled properly already). - Always position the cylinder so the connection between the cylinder valve and generator inlet won't cause sharp bends or kinks in the LPG hose.
+- The LPG hose included with this unit works with standard 20 and 30 pound LPG tanks. - Verify the requalification date on the cylinder has not expired. - Always position the cylinder so the connection between the cylinder valve and generator inlet won't cause sharp bends or kinks in the LPG hose.